Medically Reviewed By

 Benign mesothelioma symptoms usually aren’t as severe as malignant mesothelioma symptoms.
-Since tumors exist in the thorax or abdomen, they can press against organs or cause excessive fluid pockets.
+Since tumors exist in the thorax or abdomen, they can press against organs or cause excessive fluid buildup.
 Chest or abdominal pains are possible.
-So are pleural effusions and ascites (fluid buildup).

 Survival is much better for benign cases than it is for malignant ones.
 The prognosis is better because benign tumors do not spread throughout the body.

 The disease is isolated, which leaves the majority of the tissue unaffected and healthy.
 Surgery is also more effective for an isolated, smaller disease.

 Types of Benign Mesothelioma

 There are several types of benign mesothelioma, all of which are rare.
 Benign mesothelioma varies based on location and cellular structure.

 Benign Multicystic Mesothelioma